How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 Notes

-- This recipe is made in the traditional oven, but, you can definitely air fry it.
-Use the same temperature, but, reduce the time by about 5 minutes.
+- This recipe is baked in the oven, but you can air fry it.
+Use the same temperature, but reduce the time by about 5 minutes.

-- If you want to add more texture to the blueberry crumble, lightly grind about 5 pecans and mix it with crumble.
+- For more texture to the blueberry crumble, lightly grind about 5 pecans and mix them with the crumble.

 - My pan size is 6-1/2 inches in inner diameter.